GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/solutions.md

 If users miss this step, they'll be prompted the first time they want to do a commit and they can complete it by that time.

-After that a local git repository in the root of the extracted archive needs to be created, cd to `gcp-iac-with-tf-template` (if the archive is downloaded as a zip file and extracted with default options) and run the following commands.
+After that a local git repository in the root of the extracted archive needs to be created, cd to `gcp-iac-with-tf-main` (if the archive is downloaded as a zip file and extracted with default options) and run the following commands.

 ```shell
 git init .